mumbi65/lms-admin/README.md

 A modern and intuitive admin dashboard for managing courses in a Learning Management System (LMS).
 Built with **React + TypeScript**, styled using **ShadCN UI**, and powered by clean, modular components.

-Designed to help admins manage courses efficiently — add, view, and organize content with ease.
+Designed to help admins manage courses efficiently, add, view, and organize content with ease.

 ---